 \end{proof}

-\section{The natural Riemann--Roch property in Eulerian digraphs}
+\subsection{The natural Riemann--Roch property in Eulerian digraphs}

 Asadi and Backman introduced the following variant of the Riemann--Roch property \cite[Definition 3.12]{asadi}: A digraph $G$ has the \emph{natural Riemann--Roch property}, if it satisfies a Riemann--Roch formula with canonical divisor $K(v)=d^+(v)-2$ for each $v\in V$.
-This definition translates to the language of chip-firing in the following way: \begin{defn} A digraph $G$ has the natural Riemann--Roch property, if for each $x\in \Chip(G)$
+This definition translates to the language of chip-firing in the following way: \begin{defn} A digraph $G$ is said to have the natural Riemann--Roch property, if for each $x\in \Chip(G)$: